Airtura

 A lot happening, and very little explained.

 The data that would make every flight better already exists in real time.
-Awaire puts it in your hands.
+Airtura puts it in your hands.

 880M+